 The Nautical Museum of the Aegean is in the center of town, in the trendy quarter of Matogianni.
 It is hosted in what used to be the house of a former ship captain.
 On display, there are ancient coins and objects related to the maritime past of the country.

-The museum is on Enoplon Dynamenon street, and it opens from 6 pm to 9.30 pm.
+Address: Enoplon Dynamenon street.
+The museum opens from 6 pm to 9.30 pm.
 On Sundays, it closes at 9.00 pm.
 The entrance fee is 4 €.

 Lena’s House, the folklore museum of Mykonos